mdit-plugins/mdit-plugins/docs/src/katex.md

 icon: tex
 ---

-Plugins to render math expressions with KaTeX.
+Plugins to render math expressions with KaTeX, you should install `katex` as peer dependency.

 ::: note